SAP/openapi-specification/sap-schemas/v3.0/README.md

 - Type: `Boolean`
 - Used at: [Schema Object](https://spec.openapis.org/oas/v3.0.3#schema-object)
 - Description: Property contains potentially personal data.
 Properties annotated with `x-sap-dpp-field-semantics` need not be additionally annotated with this extension.
+Personal data describes information which is related to any information relating to an identified or identifiable natural person (data subject).
+An identifiable person is one who can be identified, directly or indirectly, in particular by a reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.

 Constraints: